Clashes in C. African capital leave at least 11 dead - Journal du Cameroun

 Fierce fighting erupted between predominantly Christian and Muslim militia, prompting the intervention of former colonial power France, under a UN mandate.

-Attempts to broker a lasting peace have repeatedly broken down and most the country lies in the hands of armed groups.
+Attempts to broker a lasting peace have repeatedly broken down and most the country lies in the hands of armed groups, who often fight over the country’s mineral resources.